leoaugustov/dlq-utils/README.md

 npx link .
 ```

 After that, every time you make a change in the code base you need to rebuild the project to update the CLI behavior.
-To execute commands use the prefix `npx` and do not forget the parameter `--endpoint-url`, for example:
+To execute commands use the prefix `npx` and do not forget the parameter `--endpoint-url`:

 ```shell
 npx dlq-utils queue-to-lambda -s "http://localhost:9324/000000000000/some-queue" -d "some-lambda-function" --endpoint-url "http://localhost:9324"